In some cases, we earn commissions from affiliate links in our posts.

 Are there alternatives to the Roku?

 Yes.
 However, if you don’t already own a competing device (like the Amazon Fire TV or Google Chromecast), I would strongly recommend choosing the Roku.
 The reason for this is because the Roku seems to be the most popular of these kinds of devices, and they get channels a little faster.
-For instance, at the time of this post, new BBC and ITV service Britbox is available on Roku, but not on Chromecast or Amazon Fire TV.
-I’m sure they’ll eventually be on the others, but if you have the choice, it makes sense to go with the most popular device.

 If vision impairment is an issue, you’ll also be delighted to know that the Roku remote is very simple, with large print.
 The Fire TV remote is also simple, but it’s much harder to read.